 Create Go Application

 The first step we will do is to create a Go application and containerize it using Docker.
-In this example, we’ll create a simple Go web server that implements a REST API.
+We’ll create a simple Go web server that implements a REST API.
 The server responds with JSON, making it well-suited for scalable deployment on ECS.
 This REST API can easily handle increasing traffic by emlpoying ECS’s auto-scaling features.

 Let's write webserver in main.go,